Availability is not guaranteed!

 Backordered items with a paid reservation cannot be cancelled.
 But you are allowed to cancel products with the ‘backorder’ status if the backordered product doesn’t have a paid reservation or when it has been on backorder for more than 2 weeks.

-You may also request for two shipments in which case we ship the readily available products and make a second shipment with the backordered items.
-There will be a small additional shipping fee for sending more than 1 shipment for you.
+You may also request for two shipments in which case we ship the readily available products and make a second shipment later with the backordered items.
+There might be a small additional shipping fee for sending more than 1 shipment for you.
 On this page you can find more information on this option.

 How big is the chance that products are unavailable?

 We can never give you full certain about availability before we process your order.
 But there are some ways to guess the risk when you are making your order on our site.
 In general you can expect older products to be more likely to be unavailable.